 The Green Cubes Nature Methodology combines a set of technologies and scientific research to measure and visualise as well as iteratively validate the biodiversity conservation activities in a forest.
 It covers three major aspects.

-3D representation of the extent of the forest, including both density and height.
+Volume 3D representation of the extent of the forest, including both density and height.

-Capacity of the forest to sustain life based on ecosystem functionality, forest structure, and complexity.
+Complexity Capacity of the forest to sustain life based on ecosystem functionality, forest structure, and complexity.
+Biodiversity indicator Flora and fauna trends on an annual basis.

 Volume